AdithyaKothamasu/DAA-Assignment/README.md

-# Maximal Clique Enumeration Algorithms
+# Efficient Algorithms for Densest Subgraph Discovery

-This repository contains implementations of several algorithms for maximal clique enumeration in graphs, along with datasets and their analysis.
+This repository contains implementations of several algorithms for densest subgraphs in graphs, along with datasets and their analysis.

 ## Team Details